grid#

 While it perhaps makes sense to store the maximum exponent of each dimension as the instance property instead of the maximum over all dimensions, this has no use because the generating points have a uniform length in every dimension.
 For instance, if the maximum exponent per dimension of a two-dimensional polynomial are

-Construct new grid instance with a new multi-index set.
+Construct a new grid instance with a new multi-index set and domain.

 - Parameters: